avinashreddy02/AzureMLCap/README.md

 and next we define the web service with deployement configurations like number of CPU/GPU's , memory and tags and we also need to define the environment variables which helps have the same configurations and also install the necessary packages on docker image

 Next step is to deploy the model using deploy method , below is the method that can deploy the code and also screen shot of the endpoint

+once the endpoint is deployed and active , we can make a call to the end point using Http request for inference , i have prepared the data into json format initially to pass as the input to the http request , second is get the keys and service URI , key is used as authorization in the header to call the while posting the data to service URI , once we have all the data in json , service URI and key we can make a call by sending the data in application/json format

 ```
 model = best_run.register_model(model_path = './outputs',model_name = 'house_sales1')